 The Electric Vehicle Association of Greater Washington, D.C. is an organization of electric vehicle owners, educators and enthusiasts dedicated to promoting the use of electric vehicles as an environmental and energy benefit to society.
 EVADC was formed in 1980 as a chapter of the nationwide Electric Auto Association, and holds regular monthly meetings, public displays, car shows and tech sessions to exchange information.

-Participants will be able to learn about Tesla models from Tesla reps and individual owners who have registered to participate with their personal cars.
+Participants learned about Tesla models from Tesla reps and individual owners who registered to participate with their personal cars.